How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Invitation code in Exalate

-On the other instance, this time click the “Accept invitation” button.
+On the other hand, this time, click the “Accept invitation” button.

 Paste the invitation code you just generated.